-Epilepsy is a condition that affects the brain and causes repeated seizures, also known as fits.
+Epilepsy is a condition that affects the brain and causes repeated seizures, which were sometimes previously referred to as "fits".

-Epilepsy affects more than 500,000 people in the UK.
-This means almost 1 in 100 people has the condition.
-Epilepsy usually begins during childhood, although it can start at any age.
+Epilepsy is estimated to affect more than 500,000 people in the UK.
+This means that almost one in every 100 people has the condition.

-The cells in the brain, known as neurones, communicate with each other using electrical impulses.
-During a seizure, the electrical impulses are disrupted, which can cause the brain and body to behave strangely.
+The cells in the brain, known as neurons, conduct electrical signals and communicate with each other in the brain using chemical messengers.
+During a seizure, there are abnormal bursts of neurons firing off electrical impulses, which can cause the brain and body to behave strangely.

-The severity of the seizures can differ from person to person.
-Some people simply experience a ‘trance-like’ state for a few seconds or minutes, while others lose consciousness and have convulsions (uncontrollable shaking of the body).
+The severity of seizures can differ from person to person.
+Some people simply experience an odd feeling with no loss of awareness, or may have a "trance-like" state for a few seconds or minutes, while others lose consciousness and have convulsions (uncontrollable shaking of the body).

 Read more about the symptoms of epilepsy.